itsapi/web-design/README.md

 > Yes, I can.
 > Do you want me to work off an existing style or compleatly from scratch?

+C:
+> It would likely be from scratch.
+>
+> Our site is at www.mygeekreview.com
+>
+> I don't like the theme currently and am looking for a geeky/nerdy/techy kind
+> of theme.
+>
+> I can try and do a design brief if you want.

 * * *

 ###pluralgarths